Spring 2025

 Faculty Mentor: Ruhui Jin

-Graduate Student: Accepting Applications
+Graduate Student: Martin Guerra

 Galois images and congruences with modular forms